 In the most recent 2015–2017 period, the New England Tablelands has experienced the greatest patch density increase (13.4%) and greatest remnant core areas density loss (-2%).
 The Gulf Plains experienced the greatest increase in the frequency of edges (226), the Brigalow Belt the greatest increase in patches (316) and the Mulga Lands the greatest fragmentation of core areas into smaller core units (400).
 These examples demonstrate that fragmentation has many guises and they do not necessarily correlate with rates of clearing.

 The Statewide Landcover and Trees Study monitors Queensland's forests and woodlands to assess vegetation extent and clearing activities.
 It also provides satellite images, detailed spatial data and reports to help landholders, scientists, industry and government improve land management practices.

 Regional ecosystems are vegetation communities in a bioregion that are consistently associated with a particular combination of geology, landform and soil.

 Regional Ecosystem Mapping is a statewide vegetation mapping program.
 The mapping shows pre-clearing, remnant vegetation and regional ecosystems for Queensland over a series of years.
 It also includes broad vegetation groups, which are regional ecosystems mapped at a higher-level grouping.

-CORVEG is a database containing flora sightings and study site descriptions.
+QBEIS is a database containing flora sightings and study site descriptions.
 It contains data on physical and vegetation features, structural and floristic attributes and descriptions of landscape, soil and geologic features.
-The CORVEG study locations are primarily used for ground-truthing and validating of Regional Ecosystems mapping and describing and classifying vegetation mapping units.
+The QBEIS study locations are primarily used for ground-truthing and validating of Regional Ecosystems mapping and describing and classifying vegetation mapping units.